 Back to what I was reading online about histamines, was also the fact that people with “histamine intolerance” do not do well with air travel, crowds, noises, heat, cold, pollen, exercise, etc. At this point, I started to fear traveling (which basically is my life).

-The reason I want to mention all of this is that these articles online are so scary and they only feed the fear and stress we are already experiencing, at least they did for me.
+The reason I want to mention all of this is that these articles online are so scary.
+They only feed the fear and stress we are already experiencing, at least they did for me.

 I switched to being grateful and curious about these signals my body gave me.